liuxukun2000/liuxukun2000.github.io/_pages/main-pages/index.md

 <div style="display: flex; align-items: center; justify-content: space-between;">
     <div style="width: 70%;">
         Hello!
-I'm <strong>Xukun Liu (刘旭坤)</strong>, a passionate computer scientist currently pursuing a Master of Computer Science at <strong>Northwestern University</strong>.
+I'm <strong>Xukun Liu (刘旭坤)</strong>, a passionate computer science student currently pursuing a Master of Computer Science at <strong>Northwestern University</strong>.
 My journey in computer science is driven by a deep passion for innovative solutions and the transformative power of technology.
 In addition to my academic pursuits, I am the <strong>co-founder and CTO of CourtAI</strong>, a venture aimed at democratizing legal advice with cutting-edge technology to provide high-quality, accessible, and affordable legal services.

         My technical expertise spans multiple programming languages including <strong>Python, Rust, C++, and Java</strong>, which I leverage to build robust and scalable solutions.
 I am particularly proficient in Natural Language Processing and have worked extensively with Large Language Models to enhance their efficiency and application.